MyLife-Services/mylife-documentation/organizational/20240201-president-duties.md

     - develop Competitive Analysis Reports and other artifacts
     - Marketing firm partnership opportunity
   - _priority_: `disconnect:` **`LOW`** for EWJ, **`HIGH`** for **MyLife**
-- **Risk and Crisis Management**: Preparing for and managing unexpected challenges.
-Develop protocols for managing potential crises, with a focus on overcoming obscurity. @todo: start making protocols about how to move servers/service
+- **Risk and Crisis Management**: Develop and implement a comprehensive Risk and Crisis Management Plan to prepare for and effectively manage unexpected challenges, with particular attention to the risk of obscurity and operational continuity concerns like server/service migration.
-  - _state_: Minor thought-work done found in Powerpoint and Notion, with focus on obscurity.
+  - _state_: Preliminary considerations have been made regarding risk management, particularly around obscurity, with initial thoughts documented in PowerPoint and Notion.
+However, a detailed, actionable plan is not yet in place.
-  - _goal_: Have an actionable and tested Crisis Management Plan and process.
+  - _goal_: Establish a fully developed, actionable, and tested Crisis Management Plan that addresses key risks, including operational disruptions and obscurity, ensuring MyLife’s resilience and operational integrity.
-  - _requires_:
+  - _requires_: Expertise in risk assessment and crisis management, training, communication tools and ability.
   - _process_:
     - outline top risks
     - develop Crisis Management Plan